The League of the Scarlet Pimpernel

 The League of the Scarlet Pimpernel is a sequel book to the classic adventure tale, The Scarlet Pimpernel.
-Written by Baroness Orczy and first published in 1919, the book consists of eleven short stories about Sir Percy Blakeney's exploits in rescuing various aristos and French citizens from the clutches of the guillotine.
+Written by Baroness Orczy and first published in March 1919 by Cassell & Co, the book consists of eleven short stories about Sir Percy Blakeney's exploits in rescuing various aristos and French citizens from the clutches of the guillotine.

 The stories, which are listed below, are set in 1793 but appear in no particular order.
 They occasionally refer to events in other books in the series.

 Contents

 Sir Percy Explains

-Madeleine Lannoy, whose husband was killed at Versailles defending the Queen from the mob, has become a street dancer in the worst parts of Paris.
-She has taken on this guise in the hope of finding her only son who has been stolen by Citizen Jean Paul Marat, annoyed by her spurning his advances.
-All she knows is that her child "is to be reared up in the company of all that is most vile and most degraded in the disease-haunted slums of indigent Paris" and that if she doesn't find him soon he risks becoming a criminal or a drink-sodden reprobate at best.
+Madeleine Lannoy, whose husband was killed at Versailles defending the Queen from the mob, becomes a street dancer in the worst parts of Paris in the hope of finding her only son, who was stolen by Jean-Paul Marat after she spurned his advances.
+All she knows is that her child "is to be reared up in the company of all that is most vile and most degraded in the disease-haunted slums of indigent Paris" and that if she doesn't find him soon she fears he'll become a criminal or a drunken reprobate at best.